jadecobra/python_tdd_exercises/PERSON_FACTORY.md

         )
     ```
     the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md)
-- since 3 out of our 4 persons created have `M` as their sex and 1 has `F` as their sex, we could set the majority to the default to reduce the number of repetitions. modify the default value for the parameter in `person.factory`
+- since 3 out of our 4 persons created have `M` as their sex and 1 has `F` as their sex, we could set the majority as the default value to reduce the number of repetitions. modify the default value for the parameter in `person.factory`
     ```python
     def factory(first_name=None, last_name="last_name", year_of_birth=None, sex='M'):
     ```
-    the terminal updates to show passing tests
+    the terminal updates to show passing tests.

-***CONGRATULATIONS***
-You know how to define
-- functions with keyword arguments with defaults
-- dictionaries